US stocks slip as Wall Street makes its final moves ahead of Friday’s jobs report

 The CEO of PVH, which runs the Calvin Klein and Tommy Hilfiger brands, likewise cited challenges from “an increasingly uncertain consumer and macroeconomic backdrop.”

-Hopes that Trump would lower his tariffs after reaching trade deals with other countries have been among the main reasons the S&P 500 has rallied back so furiously since dropping roughly 20% below its record two months ago.
-It's now back within roughly 3% of its all-time high.
+Hopes that Trump will lower his tariffs after reaching trade deals with other countries have been among the main reasons the S&P 500 has rallied back so furiously since dropping roughly 20% from its record two months ago.
+It's now back within 3.3% of its all-time high.

 Trump boosted such hopes Thursday after saying he had "a very good phone call" with China's leader, Xi Jinping, about trade and that "their respective teams will be meeting shortly at a location to be determined."

-It signals an easing of tensions between the world's two largest economies.
-Both sides had earlier accused the other of violating the agreement that had paused the stiff tariffs each had put on the other, which threatened to drag the economy into a recession.
+It's an easing of tensions after the world's two largest economies had earlier accused each other of violating the agreement that had paused their stiff tariffs against each other, which threatened to drag the economy into a recession.

 To be sure, nothing is assured amid Trump’s on-and-off rollout of tariffs, and markets took the latest detente with China relatively coolly.

-Circle Internet Group, the U.S.-based issuer of one of most popular cryptocurrencies, surged 180% in its first day of trading on the New York Stock Exchange.
+Circle Internet Group, the U.S.-based issuer of one of the most popular cryptocurrencies, surged 168.5% in its first day of trading on the New York Stock Exchange.

-Expectations are also building in financial markets that the Federal Reserve will need to cut interest rates later this year in order to prop up an economy potentially weakened by tariffs.
-Yields took a sharp turn lower on Wednesday after a pair of worse-than-expected reports on the U.S. economy bolstered traders' bets for a cut.
+Five Below climbed 5.6% after the retailer, which sells products priced between $1 and $5, reported a stronger profit for the latest quarter than analysts expected.
+CEO Winnie Park credited broad-based strength across most of its merchandise

-The Fed has been keeping interest rates on hold this year after slashing them through the end of 2024.
-Part of the reason for the pause is that the Fed wants to see how much Trump’s tariffs will hurt the economy and raise inflation.
-While lower interest rates could boost the economy, they also tend to give inflation more fuel.
+In the bond market, Treasury yields held steadier.
+The yield on the 10-year Treasury rose to 4.40% from 4.37% late Wednesday after tumbling from 4.46% the day before.

-Treasury yields held steadier on Thursday ahead of Friday’s jobs report.
-The yield on the 10-year Treasury rose to 4.39% from 4.37% late Wednesday after tumbling from 4.46% the day before.
-It had been lower before Trump's encouraging description of his call with Xi.
+Yields dropped so sharply on Wednesday as expectations built that the Federal Reserve will need to cut interest rates later this year to prop up an economy potentially weakened by tariffs.

 In stock markets abroad, indexes in Europe were mixed amid modest moves after the European Central Bank cut its main interest rate again, as was widely expected.